-State/Territory: ------------------ -- -- --
+State, refritory. camornia State/Territory: California ----------------------------------- ------------------ ------------

 - lawfully residing To live in a place for an extended or permanent period of time with the authorization of the owner(s), and within the bounds of law or public policy. - 4.
-The state defines substantial hardship as follows: A. An applicant can demonstrate through submission of a written application or, if applicable, at an estate hearing, that enforcement of the applicant's proportionate share of the Department's claim would result in a substantial hardship to the applicant based on the factors listed below.
+The state defines substantial hardship as follows: A. An applicant can demonstrate through submission of a written application or, if applicable, at an estate hearing, that enforcement of the of the Department's claim would result in a substantial hardship to the applicant based on the factors listed below.
 B. A substantial hardship does not exist when the decedent or applicant created the hardship by using estate planning methods to divert or shelter assets in order to avoid estate recovery.
 C. To the extent that there currently is, or later becomes any conflict between the following criteria and the standards that may be specified by the Secretary of the Department of Health and Human Services, the federal standards shall prevail.

-The following standards and procedures are used by the State for waiving estate recoveries when recovery would cause a substantial hardship, and when recovery is not cost-effective.
+The following standards and procedures are used by the State for waiving estate recoveries when recovery would cause a substantial hardship.